 Ah, the undeniable, choked-up gurgle of a toilet struggling to flush.
 Few sounds can trigger instant dismay and disgust quite like that distinctive, constricted bubbling.
-Luckily, unclogging a toilet isn’t usually a major ordeal.
+Luckily, diagnosing the issue and unclogging a toilet isn't usually a major ordeal.
 There are lots of ways to get the job done, and usually, it requires a couple of minutes at most.

 Whether you're facing a backup at home or never want to deal with the embarrassment of owning up to a disastrous clog in the office toilet, this blog is for you.

-Read on to learn how to unclog a toilet fast, both with and without traditional clog-clearing tools.
+Read on to learn how to unclog a toilet fast, with and without traditional clog-clearing tools.

 Plunge It Like You Mean It

 If there's a plunger nearby, chances are it'll dislodge the clog in the toilet drain and get things moving again.
 But if you're facing a serious clog, you'll need to go after it with some force.
 And you may need to plunge several times before the sludge in the pipe gives way.

 If you're new to plunging, here's how to unclog a toilet fast with a standard plunger:

 1. Make sure there's enough liquid in the toilet bowl to completely cover the bottom of the plunger.
 If there isn't, fill a bucket or bowl with water and add it to the toilet.
 You don't want any air pockets.

 2. Insert the plunger into the toilet bowl, placing it over the drain opening.
 Ensure the bottom opening of the plunger completely covers the drain hole.